Home > Analyses > Consumer Cyclical > Yum! Brands, Inc.

 Strengths

-- Strong global brand portfolio
+- strong global brand portfolio

-- High gross and EBIT margins (~46% and 31%)
+- favorable gross and EBIT margins

 Weaknesses

-- Declining ROIC trend
+- declining ROIC trend

-- Elevated debt-to-assets ratio (145%)
+- high debt-to-assets ratio

 Opportunities

-- Expansion in emerging markets
+- expansion in emerging markets

-- Leverage digital ordering trends
+- menu innovation and digital ordering growth

 Threats